Digitalized-Energy-Systems/MangoEnergyEnvironments.jl/README.md

 # Mango Energy Environments

 This package contains environments for Mango.jl from the energy domain.
 Currently there are the following environments:
-* A Multi-Energy Restoration Environment (based on monee)
+* A multi-energy restoration environment (based on monee)
+* A scheduling/economic dispatch environment integrating parts of PowerSystems.jl

 ## Concept